notemrovsky/tiktok-video-uploader/README.md

 ## ⚠️ Warning

-This program **does not generate x-bogus headers** which are part of TikTok's anti-bot protection.
+This program **does not generate x-bogus and signature headers** which are part of TikTok's anti-bot protection.
 Using this tool may result in account flagging or banning.
 Use at your own risk and consider using throwaway accounts.

 ## 📸 Showcase